 3. Investigate allegations of bullying and harassment in an impartial, fair and timely manner.
 It must:

-4. Tell Wellcome’s Director of Grants when a formal investigation has been opened into an allegation of bullying or harassment.
+4. Tell Wellcome’s Director of Research Funding when a formal investigation has been opened into an allegation of bullying or harassment.
 This should include a brief factual statement about the nature of the allegation.
 For example, bullying of junior staff members in a research group.

 This applies to any employee at the organisation who is associated with: